Las Vegas Drug Lawyer

 Unless you have a valid Nevada medical marijuana card or a valid nonresident card, then possession of 1 ounce or less of marijuana is a misdemeanor punishable by a fine up to $600 or mandatory assessment for addiction for the first offense.
 A second offense is a misdemeanor punishable by up to $1,000 or mandatory treatment.
 A third offense is a gross misdemeanor punishable by up to 365 days imprisonment and/or a fine up to $2,000.
 A fourth or subsequent offense is a category E felony punishable by a minimum of 1 year and maximum of 4 years imprisonment and a fine up to $5,000.

 Some people wrongly believe that a marijuana conviction is not that serious.
 Depending on who looks at your record and where they get their information from, it may not even state that you only had a small amount of marijuana when you were arrested.
-It might simply state that you were caught with a Schedule I hallucinogenic controlled substance, which to an outsider can seem much worse.
 This isn’t something that is going to make potential employers come calling.
 In fact, any drug conviction may make current employers withdraw their offer of employment simply because their insurance company may not allow for individuals who are considered drug risks.
 This is especially true for military, intelligence jobs and those involving the operation of equipment or machinery.

 Whether you’ve had issues with using medical marijuana legally or face charges for illegally using or possessing the drug, we can help.
-Marijuana laws and penalties are complicated, especially now, as Nevada goes through the complex process of establishing new laws, and changing others.
 A drug charge is one that you should not take lightly.
 If you have questions concerning these laws, or have been arrested, contact us online or call us immediately at (702) 366‐9966.

 Crystal Meth Charges